Mâcon

 Mâcon ([mɑ.kɔ̃]), historically anglicised as Mascon, is a city in east-central France.
 It is the prefecture of the department of Saône-et-Loire in Bourgogne-Franche-Comté.
 Mâcon is home to near 34,000 residents, who are referred to in French as Mâconnais.
-The city gave its name to the nearby vineyards and wine 'appellation'.
+The city gave its name to the nearby vineyards and wine AOC.

 Geography

 The city lies on the western bank of the river Saône, between Bresse in the east and the Beaujolais hills in the south.
 Mâcon is the southernmost city in the department of Saône-et-Loire and the region of Bourgogne-Franche-Comté.
 It is 65 km north of Lyon and 400 km from Paris.
 The climate is temperate with a slight continental tendency.

 Climate

 Mâcon features an oceanic climate (Köppen: Cfb), with warm summers, slightly too cool to be called humid subtropical (Cfa).
-Winters are relatively cold to French standards, but milder and more rainy than north of Mâcon.
+Winters are relatively cold by French standards, but milder and rainier than north of Mâcon.
 Most precipitation is in spring and autumn.